WinDogePlays/lokikaos-osu-skins/README.md

 # These are all of the skins that lokikaos uses in osu!
-# If you have any problems or questions DM me on Discord RealWinDogePlays#8633
+# If you have any problems or questions DM me on Discord @windogee

-MM/DD/YY Update name: Update description

-11/30/2020 Update 1: Created the page.

 # [test](https://www.dropbox.com/s/uslzuqbz358hcqb/test.osk?dl=0)
 ![](https://cdn.discordapp.com/attachments/782707460183687198/782712355007758336/screenshot213.jpg)